 All papers that conform to submission guidelines will be peer-reviewed by members of the program committee.
 Submissions will be evaluated on the basis of originality, the importance of contribution, soundness, evaluation, quality of presentation, and appropriate comparison to related work.

 At least one author of each accepted paper must attend the symposium and present the paper.
-Authors will be asked to sign a copyright transfer or alternatively choose an Open Access option, subject to a pulication fee on behalf of the authors.
-Some Universities may have special arrangements for discounts.
+Authors will be asked to sign a copyright transfer or alternatively choose an Open Access option, subject to a publication fee on behalf of the authors.
+Some universities may have special arrangements for discounts.

 A Best Paper award will be announced and handed out at the conference.

 SPIN 2025 will feature artifact evaluation, performed by an Artifact Evaluation Committee (AEC).
-The AEC evaluates artifacts based on documentation, availability, reproducibility of results and reusability.
-Papers with an accompanying artifact may be awarded one or more badges from the EAPLS artifact badging scheme https://eapls.org/pages/artifact_badges/.
-Submission of an artifact is optional.
+The AEC evaluates artifacts based on documentation, availability, reproducibility of results, and tool reusability (if applicable).
+Artifact submission is mandatory for Full Tool Papers.
+While artifact submission is optional for papers in other categories, we highly encourage authors of papers involving tool development and empirical evaluation to submit an artifact for evaluation.
+Papers with an accompanying artifact may be awarded one or more badges from the EAPLS artifact badging scheme.
 More details can be found on the page about artifacts.